 On November 9, 1918, the revolution reached Berlin.
-Emperor William II had left the capital days before, he was at the High Command headquarters in Spa, Belgium.
-Chancellor Max von Baden saw he could not control the situation any more, and that William could no longer be maintained.
-He urged him to abdicate in favor of a regent, to save at least the monarchy, but Wilhelm could not make up his mind.
-Finally, Max von Baden acted on his own judgment: without authorization, he declared that Emperor William II had abdicated.
-Shortly after, he resigned and made Friedrich Ebert of the SPD Chancellor.
+Hundreds of thousand were rallying in the city center.
+Kaiser William II had left the capital days before, he was at the High Command headquarters in Spa, Belgium.
+Chancellor Max von Baden saw that the situation was out of control.
+He urged the kaiser to abdicate and save at least the monarchy, but Wilhelm could not make up his mind.
+Finally, Max von Baden acted on his own judgment.
+Without authorization, he declared that kaiser Wilhelm II had abdicated.
+Shortly after, he resigned and made Friedrich Ebert, the chairman of the Social Democrats, f the SPD Chancellor.

-At the end of 1918 and in January 1919, the so far peaceful revolution became bloody.
-Ebert, in his struggle to avoid a left-wing overthrow at any rate, decided to cooperate with the old elites, even had military forces march against striking workers and sailors.
-That alienated a lot of his supporters, and in the eyes of the left wing Socialists, made him a traitor.
-In January 1919, a left-wing uprising was violently crushed by the Reichswehr and paramilitary units, the Free Corps.
-The Spartacist leaders Rosa Luxemburg and Karl Liebknecht were murdered by a Free Corps unit.
+At the end of 1918, the so far peaceful revolution became bloody.
+Ebert, in his struggle to avoid a left-wing overthrow at any rate, decided to cooperate with the old elites.
+He even had military forces march against striking workers and sailors.
+That alienated a lot of his supporters, and in the eyes of the left wing Socialists made him a traitor.

-After that, political enmity became hatred.
-In Berlin, Saxony, the Rhineland and the Ruhr area general strikes and heavy fighting made the first years of the Weimar Republic almost civil-war-like.
+Thereafter, political enmity became hatred.
+In Berlin, Saxony, the Rhineland, and the Ruhr area, general strikes and heavy fighting made the first years of the Weimar Republic almost civil-war-like.